sara-mansouri/GAE-Python-Datastore-CRUD/README.md

 This application is for practicing programming in Python an storing data in GAE Datastore.
-Main functionalities are entering, updating and deleting data of database. data is received from a small form.
+Main functionalities are entering, updating and deleting data of database. data is received from a small form and is displayed on a table.
 You Can see a demo of application here: http://s-mansouri.appspot.com/